philpagel/PCE174-communication/protocol.md

 This seems like a really bad idea, as we may run into the magic number by chance when a value is measured that happens to match the magic number.
-However, this is actually safe, as the magic number is larger than the largest possible measurement and thus cannot be encountered by chance.
+However, this is actually safe:

+The larget value `valH` and `valL` can take is 99 because they represent the upper and lower 2 decimal digits of a number, respectively.
+So the largest possible value is 9999 = 0x270f.
+So the magic number 0xaa56 is not a valid measurement value and cannot be encountered.

 #### Logging data record